George G. Bingham: Later years and family

 On November 6, 1882, Bingham married Willie E. Harris in McMinnville, and they had one daughter.
-In 1895, Bingham purchased the Dr. Luke A. Port House on Mission Street, now listed on the National Register of Historic Places.
+In 1895, Bingham purchased Deepwood Estate on Mission Street, now listed on the National Register of Historic Places.
 The Queen Anne style home is part of the Deepwood Estate next to Bush's Pasture Park.
 Bingham added gardens and an orchard to the estate.

 Bingham was a member of both the Masonic Order and the Benevolent and Protective Order of Elks.
 He also served as president of the Bank of Woodburn.
 On September 25, 1924, he suffered a stroke while in court in Portland and was hospitalized at the Portland Medical Hospital.
 George Greenwood Bingham died on October 4, 1924, at the age of 68 at the hospital of a heart attack.
 The family sold the Port home after both George and Willie died in 1924.